saan98/steorass-jewelry-ecommerce-web-design/README.md

 # steorass-jewelry-ecommerce-web-design
-Second design of Internship at Nerd Platoons
+Second design of Internship Projects at Nerd Platoons